-The SEHS forms part of group 4 and is offered at both standard (SL) and higher (HL) levels; 6 core SL 2 optional units at SL and HL and 7 HL units.
-The course incorporates the traditional disciplines of anatomy and physiology, biomechanics, psychology and nutrition, which are studied in context of sport, exercise and health.
-You will cover a range of core and option topics and carry out practical (experimental) investigations in both laboratory and field settings.
-This will provide an opportunity to acquire knowledge and understanding necessary to apply scientific principles and critically analyse human performance.
+The SEHS forms part of group 4 and is offered at both standard (SL) and higher (HL) levels; The course incorporates the traditional disciplines of exercise physiology and nutrition of the human body, biomechanics and sports psychology and motor learning.
+You will cover a range of topics and carry out practical (experimental) investigations in both laboratory and field settings.
+This will provide an opportunity to demonstrate, understand and apply knowledge of facts, concepts, skills, and techniques as well as analyse, evaluate, synthesize experiential procedures, data and trends, patterns and predictions.